Viveka (Pali word) - Viveka can be translated ‘utmost aloneness, perfect singleness, complete solitude.’ [Happiness and Hunger p30].

 Batchelor opens his book with Wordsworth being in bliss at being alone contrasting a despair in hell.
 It seems a tautology to say that blisses have occurred when alone – conceiving of a social activity that can bring the level of bliss that a harmonised mind touching the muse or sunnata could attain seems an impossibility.
 But my life experience is limited especially when reading of Stephen’s journey; maybe Ch 6 [p47] on peyote is a not-alone bliss?
 UK life was reasonably well explored until 40, travelling for 14 years opened the mind the way travel does, and retiring to contemplative bliss in Thailand seems a fitting end (described amidst my path in the Pathtivist Trilogy).
 But describing current life contentment as bliss is being way too poetic (Wordsworth-like?), but as Buddhadasa might say from his just-quoted piece “I/we hunger for nothing so is there a greater happiness?”
 Equally conceiving of ongoing bliss 24/7 seems unnatural although what is now experienced as normal and daily might well have been seen as ecstatic when first starting on the path.

 For this time of neutrality there was never a choosing.
 One thing our appalling miseducation system can provide is a place to hide amongst peers.
-In this there was another neutrality, there was neither popularity nor bullying - there were just peers, friend-images.
+In this there was another neutrality, there was neither popularity nor bullying - there were just peers, friend-images (NPC).
 There was a friend at 17 and 18 but that could have gone so wrong - a pleasant person but ….

 Fortunately that sacking was the beginning of what was described as upheaval in the Trilogy, and there was the beginning of aloneness, the positive aloneness that Batchelor describes throughout the Art of Solitude.
-Working from then on there were always colleagues – and when working overseas colleagues were colleague-friends, and for some of that time I did not live alone.
+Working from then on there were always colleagues – and when working overseas colleagues were colleague-friends, and for some of the adult time (described as second childhood) I did not live alone.
 But work was not the authentic me, even though at the time of upheaval the pro-tem authentic choice of 30 years was compassionate work and not a dedicated spiritual journey.
 This compassionate work grew increasingly more distant from the path – never too far except for the drink, and when that distance was too much early retirement eventually led to the deeper authentic aloneness that is now life.

 Finding Solitude – there is little of the magic of Stephen’s finding solitude, nor was there a knowledge of purpose that could take orders at 21 (?) – a time of drink and ignorance at uni.
 But solitude was learned in a tenement cottage in a village, possibly near Baissy-Thy in Belgium.
 A personal connection was made with a Belgian teacher who was gracious and took me around, a house 5 km from the cottage, a party in Brussels, days in the Ardennes.
 What was he met with?
 Ingratitude, shameful ingratitude.
-All that mattered was path, and courtesy was nowhere – now there is shame why was I not grateful then?
+All that mattered was raw newness to the path and firstgrace; courtesy was nowhere – now there is shame why was I not grateful then?
 Feeble excuse – 23 years old

 Solitude has a downside.
 Whilst for most of life until this point these peer-images were NPC – as I was to them, if NPC are closer contacts they become conditioned egos.
-Following the path means eschewing the ego – letting it go and giving it back, as the path and ego are not at all compatible; in solitude egos are simply uncomfortable, abrasive and difficult to be with.
+Following the path means eschewing the ego – letting it go and throwing it back, as the path and ego are not at all compatible; in solitude egos are simply uncomfortable, abrasive and difficult to be with.
 They are a driving force for creating solitude.
-In upadhi-viveka, spiritual solitude, the self, collection of egos, is the greatest difficulty, but at least in Zandtao-viveka the egos belong to Wai.
+In upadhi-viveka, spiritual solitude, the self, collection of egos, is the greatest difficulty, but at least in Viveka-Zandtao the egos belong to Wai.
 To a lesser or greater extent giving back egos has to be a part of any path, what egos survive – hopefully none but egos are deceptive – are egos that do not cause issues such as the ego that gets immersed in UK drama series; or else solitude will not be comfortable.
 Other people’s egos take on greater significance because they are a source of abrasion and discomfort, as said above, being a driving force for creating solitude.
 Solitude is a respite of avoiding egos.

 I hate this question of ego and that is why it creates solitude.
 A writer knows that what is written creatively does not belong to them, it is nature (the muse) writing.
 Putting out what has been learnt on the path is a natural duty, what has been learnt is not owned it belongs to nature.
 If writing or teachings help others that is great.
 If the teachings inspire someone to learn with Zandtaomed, that is great.
 But that is all.
 There is no better, there is no more knowledgeable, it is just out there to help or not.
 But ego of others cannot accept that, it makes comparisons, it cannot let the writings and teachings alone, ego has to be better.
 Their way is better than yours, their path is better than yours – note it is not a path if such comparisons are made.
 Ego wants to draw in the path and compete, and by drawing it in makes it part of the ego’s domain.
 But the path just is, it is just there – on offer as is the duty, not competing, not better.
 And this drawing in by ego is abrasive and uncomfortable, and from the outside when comparisons are made it appears both are egos.
 And the way of not being perceived as ego is solitude.
 When people see you alone there is no competition because you are alone.
 Who is solitude competing with?
 In the end the path goes to solitude, in my case when the second childhood was over there was a move to solitude.
 And this solitude it just becomes more peaceful the less contact with egos there is.